 The Lapua Monarch Cup (LMC) is a series of Smallbore Rifle Silhouette Championship Matches hosted in potentially three different countries: Canada, United States and Mexico.
 Silhouette Shooters from all over North America gather to compete against the best.
 Friendships made and friendships renewed also make the Lapua Monarch Cup Series one of the most special Silhouette Events in the World.
 So come join us!

-Competitors will earn points from each match within their respective classification (Master, AAA, AA, & A), giving all shooters an opportunity for the $25,000 in cash prizes.
+Competitors earn points from each match within their respective classification (Master, AAA, AA, & A), giving all shooters an opportunity for the $25,000 in cash prizes.
 Lapua’s Monarch Cup is now recognized as the must-attend event of the Rifle Silhouette Shooting World.
 Lapua, world-renowned for producing the finest cases, bullets and cartridges, is pleased to support the Monarch Cup as Title Sponsor.

 Birth of the Lapua Monarch Cup